Starting a Business

 Workers compensation insurance

-If you have a few employees, every state (except Texas) will require you to carry workers’ compensation insurance.
+If you have employees, every state (except Texas) requires you to carry workers’ compensation insurance.
 Even if it’s not required, carrying workers’ comp coverage is a great way to attract high-quality employees and protect them.

 Additional business insurance coverage to consider